IleaHeft/DUF1220_simulation/README.md

   b.
 Run the code to align the FASTQ files to the reference genome: ```bsub < code/simulation_spikein/bowtie2_spikein.sh```
 3. Generate the read depth data
   a.
 Set the number of jobs to the total number of domains for which FASTQ data was generated
   b.
-Ensure the reference BED file being used is the desired file
+Ensure the reference BED file being used is the desired file by checking the reference_bed variable in _code/simulation_baseline/make_bed_replicates.sh_.
   c.
 Run the code: ```bsub < code/simulation_spikein/make_bed_spikein.sh```
 4. Analyze the results
   a.
 Run the code: ```Rscript < code/analysis/spikein_analysis.R```